 Henry has been mission developer and pastor of Trinity ARP Church in Chatham since May 2003, providing faithful expository teaching and working together with a plurality of elders to give compassionate and wise pastoral care to Christ's church.

-Mr. and Mrs. Bartsch have been blessed with six children, one daughter-in-law, and two grandchildren.
+Mr. and Mrs. Bartsch have been blessed with six children, one daughter-in-law, and three grandchildren.